Big plans are in the works for 2020 and beyond! Announcing Dead to the Core. Learn more.

 Jeffrey Pepper Rodgers is a grand prize winner of the John Lennon Songwriting Contest and founding editor of Acoustic Guitar magazine.
-He interviewed both Jerry Garcia and Bob Weir and is the author of a video series teaching Grateful Dead songs for acoustic guitar.
-He will be performing with his duo partner Wendy Sassafras Ramsay.
+He interviewed both Jerry Garcia and Bob Weir—and sometimes shares clips from those conversations as part of the tribute concerts—and is the author of a video series teaching his acoustic arrangements of classic Grateful Dead songs.
+Joining him is multi-instrumentalist/songwriter Wendy Ramsay, his partner in the duo Pepper and Sassafras.

 A note from JPR